DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 ```

 ### Solution:
-If we do a new search for `23.22.63.114` at [ThreatCrowd](https://www.threatcrowd.org/ip.php?ip=23.22.63.114) we find a connection to an email address.
+If we do a new search for `23.22.63.114` at [Threat Crowd](https://www.threatcrowd.org/ip.php?ip=23.22.63.114) we find a connection to an email address.

 ![](./attachments/Pasted%20image%2020220421210622.png)